Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế13/08/2025

-Some students and parents place a high priority on income, distinguishing which majors are easy to get rich from and are worth studying, so they rush into “hot” majors.
-However, in reality, every profession has a demand for human resources and “hot” majors are often very competitive, not to mention the risk of saturation if human resources - demand exceeds supply.
+Some students and parents place great importance on income, distinguishing which majors are easy to get rich from and which are worth studying, so they rush into “hot” majors.
+However, in reality, every profession has a need for human resources and “hot” majors are often very competitive, not to mention the risk of saturation if human resources - demand exceeds supply.

 Giải phóng tư duy chọn nghề trước những định kiến